-To change an element’s font color to blue, write {color: blue} for the element.
+To change an element’s font color to blue, write color: blue for the element.
 You can target the element by CSS class name, ID, and even by tag name.
 If it’s a paragraph or <p> tag, then your CSS should be p{color: blue}

-If it’s a certain element that has a CSS class of “apple“, then your CSS will be .apple {color: blue}
+If it’s a certain element that has a CSS class of “apple” then your CSS will be .apple {color: blue}

 And if it has a CSS ID of “burger“, the CSS code will be #burger {color: blue}

 You can also use the HEX color code for the blue color.
-The hex code for blue color is #0000FF
+The hex code for the blue color is #0000FF

 That means you can write the CSS like this {color: #0000FF} and this is the same as {color: blue}